robj/bproof/README.md

 - Non DRY controller code replication for web and API  (controllers/video & v1/controllers/video)
-- Pagination felt much more hacky on web side.
+- Pagination felt much more hacky on web side, and differed greatly from how App (iOS) did things.

 ie.